 Hopefully this post has provided you with the information you need to pick at least a couple of channels to use for selling firearms and other hunting or self-defense inventory safely, credibly and profitably online.

-Do you have a multi-location pawn shop?
+Do you have a multi-location local business?
 Do you have complex inventory management needs and need to synchronize your listings across multiple websites?
 Here’s the main issue you might encounter: The only site we’ve discussed in this post that integrates with popular e-commerce synchronization systems is GunBroker.

-Which of these websites has your pawn shop used to sell firearms?
+Which of these websites have you used to sell firearms?
 In your experience, which is the most effective, bringing you the best buyers and highest profits?

 Stay tuned for our next posts, which will explore how to take amazing photos of your inventory for online sales channels and how to manage your e-commerce sales through a point-of-sale system!